 That’s why the Humane Society of the United States needs your help to continue the fight to outlaw the worst factory farm abuses and campaigns to end farm animal cruelty in the top food companies’ supply chains.

-As a result of our relentless efforts, over 200 major food companies have committed to eliminating the cruelest products from their supply chains and switching to cage-free sourcing.
+As a result of the relentless efforts of the HSUS and our allies, over 200 major food companies have committed to eliminating the cruelest products from their supply chains and switching to cage-free sourcing.
 We’ve also led the fight to pass laws in more than a dozen states banning the extreme confinement of farm animals.

 With your support, we have won monumental victories and created transformational changes for farm animals—and we will continue to wage campaigns and tirelessly fight until all farm animals are free from cages.

 Have passed laws banning the extreme confinement of farm animals.

 Have committed to phasing out gestation crates in their supply chains.

 In 2015, just 6% of U.S. hens were raised cage-free.
 Now, 29%* are.
 That’s more than 70 million hens out of cages in just five years; easily one of the biggest successes of the animal welfare movement.
 In March 2021, Utah became the eighth state to ban battery cages after successful lobbying by the Humane Society of the United States, which has led the efforts on state cage-free measures since the mid-aughts.

 Vox [*now over 39% since this article was published]

 World’s largest egg producer announces $310 million cage-free investment due to HSUS campaign wins